-- Market: access to markets. - Ecosystem Support: networks. - Infrastructure: all services required are available for connection and are adequate for current and future demands - electricity, water, gas, telecommunications and waste disposal - Access to Employment and Labour with required skills and qualifications - Affordability: key cost comparisons between different locations, such as site costs, building or factory lease costs, energy costs, insurance costs and freight costs
+- Market: access to markets. - Ecosystem Support: networks. - Infrastructure: all services required are available for connection and are adequate for current and future demands - electricity, water, gas, telecommunications and waste disposal - Access to Employment and Labour with required skills and qualifications - Affordability: key cost comparisons between different locations, such as site costs, building or factory lease costs, energy costs, insurance of